sccn/labstreaminglayer/docs/info/lslapicfg.rst

     ; The session id should not be relied on as a "password" to hide one's data from unpriviledged users; use operating-system and
     ; network settings for this purpose.
 Note that you machine still gets to see some traffic from other activities if within the scope.
     SessionID = default

+    [tuning]
+    ; This setting offers fine control over various intervals and constants in LSL.
+    ; We apologize that there is not more documentation for these settings at this time.
+    ; UseProtocolVersion = not set, read from common.h.
+    WatchdogCheckInterval = 15.0
+    WatchdogTimeThreshold = 15.0
+    MulticastMinRTT = 0.5
+    MulticastMaxRTT = 3.0
+    UnicastMinRTT = 0.75
+    UnicastMaxRTT = 5.0
+    ContinuousResolveInterval = 0.5
+    TimerResolution = 1
+    MaxCachedQueries = 100
+    TimeUpdateInterval = 2.0
+    TimeUpdateMinProbes = 6
+    TimeProbeCount = 8
+    TimeProbeInterval = 0.064
+    TimeProbeMaxRTT = 0.128
+    OutletBufferReserveMs = 5000
+    OutletBufferReserveSamples = 128
+    SendSocketBufferSize = 0
+    InletBufferReserveMs = 5000
+    InletBufferReserveSamples = 128
+    ReceiveSocketBufferSize = 0
+    SmoothingHalftime = 90.0
+    ForceDefaultTimestamps = false

     [log]
     ; the log level.
 Only messages at this level or below will be logged